t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 Computing devices are typically powerful, well-connected servers located in mobile networks (e.g. collocated with base stations or aggregation sites).
 The service platform is built on top of OpenStack++, an extension of OpenStack to support cloudlets.
-This project is mentioned here as a related project because of its edge computing focus, and potential for some IoT use cases.
+This project is mentioned here as a related project because of its Edge Computing focus, and potential for some IoT use cases.
 Nevertheless, its primary use cases are typically non-IoT related, such as offloading processing-intensive applications from a mobile device to the edge.

 ## Products